Sponsored content

 To shine a light on how special small ship cruises can be, we’ve partnered with the award-winning Jules Verne.
 Established in 1978, Jules Verne specialises in small group tours for people who are passionate about seeing the world.
 Combining expertise and experience with curiosity and enthusiasm, these tours deliver authentic travel experiences that are small enough to be flexible, yet large enough to be ground-breaking.

 So, if you’re interested in a cruise but would like a more personalised experience – and the chance to get up close to the landscapes you’re exploring – where should you go?
-While most bodies of water are suited to small ship cruises, some destinations are just more magical than others when traversed in these vessels.
+While most bodies of water are suited to small ship cruises, some destinations are just more magical when traversed in these vessels.

 So, from the rivers of India and Egypt to the canals of France and Scotland – not to mention the captivating Croatian coastline – here are nine awe-inspiring travel destinations best explored by small ships.